AdobeDocs/internal-test.en/help/test-guide/aembug.md

 This section describes advanced configuration options for the OSGi services that implement the report framework.

 These can be viewed using the Configuration menu of the web console (available for example at `http://localhost:4502/system/console/configMgr`).
-When working with AEM there are several methods of managing the configuration settings for such services; see [Configuring OSGi](/help/test-guide/newfile.md) for more details and the recommended practices.
+When working with AEM there are several methods of managing the configuration settings for such services; see  for more details and the recommended practices.

 ### Basic Service (Day CQ Reporting Configuration) {#basic-service-day-cq-reporting-configuration}